Uvacoder/woodwork-projects/README.md

 My plans are provided as .stl files for [Sketchup](https://www.sketchup.com/).
 I use the free web-based version, which works well for my needs.

-I build most of my projects out of plywood and some newer plans also come with a cutlist in PDF format, created with (CutList Optimizer)[https://www.cutlistoptimizer.com].
+I build most of my projects out of plywood and some of my newer plans also come with a cutlist in PDF format, created with (CutList Optimizer)[https://www.cutlistoptimizer.com].
 I find computer-generated cutlists a great help in quickly figuring out an efficient way to cut and to get the most out of your plywood panels.
 I don't always follow the cutlist